 - Additional Tips

 What is Spermicide?

-It is a substance which reduces risk of pregnancy by heavily reducing sperm movement.
-It commonly comes in the form of cream, gel, foam, film or suppositories.
+It is a substance which reduces the risk of pregnancy by heavily reducing sperm movement.
+It usually comes in the form of cream, gel, foam, film or suppositories.

-It is commonly used in conjunction with other birth control methods, but can also function in reducing risk of pregnancy on its own.
+Spermicide is commonly used in conjunction with other birth control methods, but it can also reduce the risk of pregnancy on its own.

 How Does It Prevent Pregnancy?

 Spermicide is inserted into the vagina before intercourse.
 This prevents pregnancy by restricting the movement of sperm and keeping them from fertilizing an egg.

 It blocks the cervix so that sperm cannot reach an egg, while also preventing the sperm from moving so that they cannot join the egg.
 This lowers the risk of pregnancy.